neuroflip/breeds/README.md

 * using vite to avoid CRA deprecation https://github.com/facebook/create-react-app#readme
 * using redux toolkit: createSlice (for mutable state) and createSelector (for memoized selectors).
 Adds best practices, simplifies most Redux tasks and prevents common mistakes.
-* use AsyncThunk for the async operations (fetch data): simplifies the code to manage the loading state and error management.
+* use AsyncThunk for the async operations (fetch data): simplifies the code to manage the pending, fullfilled or error states.
 * The main store action launches the asyncThunk that fetches all the breeds from the API.
 Using map prepares the data as a name and value pair.
-Then for each name makes a fetch to get all the images for that breed.
+Then for each name makes a fetch to get all the images for that breed and stores it at the slide.
 * Using memoized selectors for more complex derived data from state: not memoized selectors causes re-paints and slows down the chart resizing the viewport.
 * Card component using composition and render props patterns to create a reusable component where put pieces of ui as a content card.
 It is used to render the main chart and the extra totals information as reuse example.
 * not using App Router as this is not a SPA.
 Only one main route.
 If the app scales we will need the App Router framework (or other framework as next.js).